StarPlayrX/bigmac/README.md

 2. It is for R&D and testing purposes only, not to be redistributed, not for production purposes.
 3. BMO2 is an experimental cloud based clean install.
 4. The disk image is already updated with latest patches from the pre-release bigmac2 work.
-4. It is highly recommeneded that you use a USB Hub for your input devices (keyboard, mouse or trackpad).
+4. A USB Hub for your keyboard, mouse or trackpad is highly recommended.
 5. Bluetooth 2 is turned off on Big Sur via software.
 It causes a Kernel Panic.
 6. Two versions of BMO2 are available.
 If you don't know which one, pick the legacywifi edition it is universal.
 7. [Download BMO2_802.11n legacywifi edition](https://starplayrx.com/downloads/bigmac/BMO2n_legacywifi.dmg) for stock 802.11n cards (MacPro 3,1)